 - Criteria for inclusion in the authors’ / contributors’ list.

-Blinded Article File: The main text of the article, beginning from abstract till references (including tables) should be in this file.
-The file must not contain any mention of the authors' names or initials or the institution at which the study was done or acknowledgements.
-Page headers / running title can include the title but not the authors' names.
+Blinded Article File: The main text of the article, beginning from Abstract until References (including tables) should be in this file.
+The file must not contain any mention of the authors' names or initials or the institution at which the study was done or acknowledgments.
+Page headers / running titles can include the title but not the authors' names.
 Manuscripts not in compliance with the Journal's blinding policy will be returned to the corresponding author.
-Use rtf / doc files.
+Use doc files.
 Do not zip the files.
 Limit the file size to 1 MB.
 Do not incorporate images in the file.
 If file size is large, graphs can be submitted as images separately without incorporating them in the article file to reduce the size of the file.
 The pages should be numbered consecutively, beginning with the first page of the blinded article file.

 Images: Submit good quality color images.
 Each image should be less than 2 MB in size.
-Size of the image can be reduced by decreasing the actual height and width of the images (keep up to 1600 x 1200 pixels or 5-6 inches).
+The size of the image can be reduced by decreasing the actual height and width of the images (keep up to 1800 X 1600 pixel resolution or 5-6 inches).
 Images can be submitted as jpeg files.
 Do not zip the files.
-Legends for the figures / images should be included at the end of the article file.
-Print ready hard copies of the images (one set) or digital images should be sent to the journal office at the time of submitting revised manuscript.
-High resolution images (up to 5 MB each) can be sent by email.
+Legends for the figures/images should be included at the end of the article file.
+High-resolution images (up to 5 MB each) can be sent by email.

-The Contributors' / Copyright Transfer Form (template provided below) has to be submitted in original with the signatures of all the contributors within two weeks of submission via courier (to journal office), fax or email as a scanned image.
-Contributors’ form / copyright transfer form can be submitted online from the authors’ area on http://www.journalonweb.com/jiaomr.
+The Contributors' / Copyright Transfer Form (template provided below) has to be submitted with the signatures of all the contributors during the submission of the article as a pdf/jpeg image on the submission website.
+Contributors’ form/copyright transfer form can be submitted online from the authors’ area on https://review.jow.medknow.com/jiaomr.